Josephine Meckseper

 2010

-The Exquisite Corpse Project, Gasser & Grunert Gallery, New York (catalogue)
+The Exquisite Corpse Project, Gasser & Grunert Gallery, New York, curated by David Salle (catalogue)

 Superfemmes, Rathausgalerie Kunsthalle, Munich